cptlobster/fitskit/README.md

 </a>
 </p>

-A native Swift library to read and write FITS files
+A native Swift library to read and write FITS files.

+This library is forked from [ahlim3/fitskit](https://github.com/ahlim3/fitskit), which is forked from [brampf/fitskit](https://github.com/brampf/fitskit).

 ## Description